 What is Alimony

 For both people, the court looks at age, health, income-earning capacity, current income and financial resources, what is a suitable standard of living and with whom any children of the relationship live.

-In terms of periodical payments, the court is unlikely to order that a person will receive these indefinitely.
-For example, a person is no longer entitled to receive spousal maintenance if they get married, although the court still has the authority to make an order for spousal maintenance.
+A person loses their entitlement to spousal maintenance when they get married, although the court still has the authority to make an order for spousal maintenance.

 If a person starts a new de facto relationship, the court will look at the financial aspect of that relationship when determining whether the person can support themselves.